Yemaneab100/js-functions-understanding/README.md

 const result = myFunction(5, 10, num3, 15)
 ```
+This function has three arguments and it will return the value of num1(5) plus num3 (1000), which is 1005.
+While calling this function num1 will be substituted with 5 and num3 will remain the same value as defined, which is 1000, and number 15 will be ignored by this function.

 ### Q21
 What will be the value of `result` when this code runs?
 Why?